sybrew/the-seo-framework/readme.txt

 	* Method `the_seo_framework()->adjust_search_filter()` has been moved to class `Init` from `Search`.
 	* Method `the_seo_framework()->build_singular_relative_url()` now continues to run if an empty Post ID has been suplied.
 	* Method `the_seo_framework()->generate_the_description()` now always trims the output.
+	* Error notices types generated by The SEO Framework's Debug class are now strictly checked before outputted.
+This yields no effective behavioral difference.
 * **Improved:**
 	/
 	* Reduced sitemap's generation memory usage.